arthurzeras/discourse2notion/README.md

 Everything starts from a main page in Notion.
 This "main page" there's nothing special, it's like the first page of your blog in Discourse.

 - Under the main page, one page for each Discourse category will be created;
-- For each category page, will cheate another one for each category topic;
+- For each category page, will create another one for each category topic;
 - And finally, for each post found in topic, will create another page under the previously topic page created.

 ## Environment Variables